Space debris: Weapons

-A former source of debris was anti-satellite weapons (ASATs) testing by the U.S. and Soviet Union during the 1960s and 1970s.
-North American Aerospace Defense Command (NORAD) only collected data for Soviet tests, and debris from U.S. tests were identified subsequently.
+A former source of debris was anti-satellite weapons (ASATs) testing by the US and Soviet Union during the 1960s and 1970s.
+North American Aerospace Defense Command (NORAD) only collected data for Soviet tests, and debris from US tests were identified subsequently.
 By the time the debris problem was understood, widespread ASAT testing had ended.
-The U.S. Program 437 was shut down in 1975.
+The US Program 437 was shut down in 1975.

-The U.S. restarted their ASAT programs in the 1980s with the Vought ASM-135 ASAT.
-A 1985 test destroyed a 1 t satellite orbiting at 525 km, creating thousands of debris larger than 1 cm.
-At this altitude, atmospheric drag decayed the orbit of most debris within a decade.
+The US restarted their ASAT programs in the 1980s with the Vought ASM-135 ASAT.
+A 1985 test destroyed a 1 t satellite orbiting at 525 km, creating thousands of pieces of debris larger than 1 cm.
+At this altitude, atmospheric drag decayed the orbit of most of the debris within a decade.
 A de facto moratorium followed the test.